Skip to Content

 Risk classification systems under clinical evaluation

-Risk classification for treatment assignment on the COG-AAML1031 study is based on cytogenetics, molecular markers, and MRD postinduction I, with patients being divided into a low-risk or high-risk group as follows:
+Risk classification for treatment assignment on the COG-AAML1031 study is based on cytogenetics, molecular markers, and MRD at bone marrow recovery postinduction I, with patients being divided into a low-risk or high-risk group as follows:

 The low-risk group represents about 73% of patients, has a predicted OS of approximately 75%, and is defined by the following: